harshdnarang/Emergency-Department-Demand/README.md

 ## ----
 Triage categories are allocated to each patient based on an assessment of their presenting conditions, generally by the triage nurse, with triage 1 being the most urgent and triage 5 being the least urgent.
 (Triage 1: Resuscitation- immediate, within seconds; Triage 2: Emergency- within 10 minutes; Triage 3: Urgent- within 30 minutes; Triage 4: Semi-urgent- within 60 minutes; Triage 5: Non-urgent - within 120 minutes).
 ## -----
-The project was part of an assignment
+The project was part of an assignment.
 Rtudio can be used to see and run the code written in R.

 Following statistical techniques are performed:

-Distribution fitting
+Distribution fitting,
-Use of 'Generalised linear models'
+'Generalised linear models',
-Use of 'Generalised additive models'
+'Generalised additive models'